marc-bouvier/marc-bouvier.github.io/_posts/2018-03-05-hamcrest-matcher-is-close-to.md

 ---
 layout: post
-title : "Hamcrest matcher : LocalDateTime is close to another" tags : jUnit hamcrest matcher
+title : "Hamcrest matcher : LocalDateTime is close to another" tags : JUnit Hamcrest How-To
 date: 2018-03-05
 ---
 This Hamcrest matcher allows to know if a LocalDateTime is close (with parametrable tolerance) to another.
+I know it can be generalized with additional types supported.
+But for now it does the job.

 Usage
 ```